The Living Space Team

-Living Space Project has a team of associates, from social, private and public sector, with cross cutting expertise and experience in place making, cities, green spaces, environment, planning, well being, funding, local economies, regeneration and community inclusion, design and architecture.
+Living Space Project has a team of associates from the social, private and public sector, with cross cutting expertise and experience in placemaking, cities, green spaces, environment, planning, well-being, funding, local economies, regeneration and community inclusion, design and architecture.

-Maria's a place and city strategist, and the Founding Director of Living Space Project (formerly Capacity Global), specialises in inclusive urban place making, inclusive collaborative participation, place led philanghropy and funding, research and policy development.
-Her client portfolio includes the Esmee Fairbairn Foundation, Big Lottery Fund, Battersea Power Station Foundation, Trees for Cities, the British Councll and New Cities Foundation.
+Maria is a place and city strategist, and the founder of Living Space Project (formerly Capacity Global).
+She specialises in inclusive urban placemaking, inclusive collaborative participation, place led philanthropy and funding, research and policy development.
+Her client portfolio includes the Esmée Fairbairn Foundation, Big Lottery Fund, Battersea Power Station Foundation, Trees for Cities, the British Council and New Cities Foundation.

-She's currently an advisor, patron or board member of a number of place focused organisations including the Heritage Lottery Fund, the Environment Agency.
-And, she’s a Commisioner on the Mayor of London’s, Sustainable Development Commission.
+She is currently an advisor, patron or board member of a number of place focused organisations including the Heritage Lottery Fund and the Environment Agency and is a commissioner on the Mayor of London’s Sustainable Development Commission.

-Maria's the first recipient of the Environment Fellowship, from the Clore Social Leadership Programme, and, she has a Masters in Public International and Environment Law as well as a Post Graduate Certificate in Architecture, Sustainability and Design.
+Maria is the first recipient of the Environment Fellowship from the Clore Social Leadership Programme and she has a Master’s in Public International and Environment Law as well as a Postgraduate Certificate in Architecture, Sustainability and Design.

-Maria’s is the author of the The Placemaking Factor and she’s fascinated by inclusive urban placemaking, heritage and culture.
-In her spare time you’ll find Maria “collecting knackered old penguin paper backs”.
+Maria is the author of The Placemaking Factor and she is fascinated by inclusive urban placemaking, heritage and culture.
+In her spare time Maria collects ‘knackered old Penguin paperbacks’.

 Emma has a wealth of experience in executive assistance and project management.
-Before joining Living Space Project, she worked in the TV, digital, IT and publishing sector.
-Emma is a Fellow of the Institute of Professional Administrators and the Institute of Administrative Management.
+Before joining Living Space Project, she worked in the TV, digital, IT and publishing sectors.
+Emma is a fellow of the Institute of Professional Administrators and the Institute of Administrative Management.

-When Emma’s not in the office, Emma is always on the lookout for potential community environment and places projects in the US where she operates from.
+When Emma is not in the office, she is always on the lookout for community environment and places projects in the US where she operates from.

-Andrew focus is on cycling and transport.
-His focus is on improving cycling policy, better links between spatial planning, healthy neighbourhoods and local environmental sustainability.
-This includes writing people’s experiences of putting policy into practice, evaluating projects, and creating guides and handbooks to highlight how more collaborative working can improve local environments.
-He’s alsoworked on a number of community place making projects providing advice or project assessments.
+Andrew’s specialism is cycling and transport.
+His focus is on improving cycling policy, better links between spatial and community planning, healthy neighbourhoods and local environmental sustainability.
+This includes writing about people’s experiences of putting policy into practice, evaluating projects, and creating guides and handbooks to highlight how more collaborative working can improve local environments.
+He has also worked on a number of community placemaking projects providing advice or project assessments.

-You might have spotted Andrew in a bright orange tabard on the streets of Brisbane were he’s currently based.
+You might have spotted Andrew in a bright orange tabard on the streets of Brisbane where he is currently based.

 Chris advises, trains and project manages local sustainable development and climate change projects, with a strong focus on community engagement.

-Derek has worked for more than twenty years on equality, inclusion and place making.
+Derek has worked for more than 20 years on equality, inclusion and placemaking.

 He is an experienced manager and this gives his work a practical edge and understanding of how organisations work.
-He was the Inclusive Design Advisor at the Commissions for Architecture and the Built Environment, and has worked with the Town and Country Planning Association on the Life, Love and Liberty performance programme about the history of land rights and planning in England.
+He was the inclusive design advisor at the Commission for Architecture and the Built Environment (now the Design Council), and has worked with the Town and Country Planning Association on the ‘Love, Life and Liberty’ performance programme about the history of land rights and planning in England.
 In addition Derek has facilitated international meetings for the World Health Organisation.

 He brings a wide portfolio of good quality practice, a practical tool-kit for managers and front-line staff, experience and creativity in supporting managers to projects.
 His analysis covers all strands of equality and inequality - poverty and well-being, safety in public spaces and environmental issues.